responsible-ai-collaborative/aiid/README.md

 ### To add new taxonomies, follow these steps:
 Let's say you want to add the `CTECH` Taxonomy.

-1. Create a new collection using the lowercased Taxonomy name: `ctech`
+1. Create a new MongoDB collection using the lowercased Taxonomy name: ctech.

 2. Define the appropriate rules, relationships, and schema for this new collection.
-Specifically, a schema that specifies the fields of the taxonomy:
+Specifically, a schema that specifies the fields of the taxonomy.
+An example for the fictional `ctech` schema is below.
+You can optionally populate the schema and use the MongoDB Realm API to generate the schema programmatically.

 `/site/realm/data_sources/mongodb-atlas/aiidprod/ctech/schema.json`